 Each request type will have a different form template.
 The chosen form will provide the necessary questions to be answered for the request to be successfully submitted.

 Request forms can capture short answer text, paragraphs, drop-downs, numbers, percentages, currency, and dates saved to custom fields.

-Each form also allows requesters to assign the appropriate task or project owner who is responsible for completing the work.
+Each form also allows requesters to assign the appropriate task or project owner responsible for completing the work.
 Plus, even simple project management software should offer features that support the prioritization, tracking, and maintenance of work request forms.

 Without request forms and a standardized request process, work requests tend to come through many channels, including:

 Allowing requests to come in through multiple, uncoordinated channels creates the risk of missed, duplicate, or even conflicting requests.
 In addition, these unorganized requests generally don’t provide all information you need upfront.